 Standardization Type Value (\$) Duration of the Standard Approval Required Expiry Standardization does not result in a single source purchase.
-Less than \$50,000 Up to one year Procurement Manager or The Standards and Approved Products Committee December 31 of the applicable calendar year.
+Less than \$100,000 Up to one year Procurement Manager or The Standards and Approved Products Committee December 31 of the applicable calendar year.
 Standardization does not result in a single source purchase.
-Less than \$50,000 Multi-year Procurement Manager or The Standards and Approved Products Committee At the conclusion of the contract term.
-Standardization does not result in a single source purchase. \$50,000 or greater Any Council or The Standards and Approved Products Committee As approved by Council or The Standards and Approved Products Committee.
+Less than \$100,000 Multi-year Procurement Manager or The Standards and Approved Products Committee At the conclusion of the contract term.
+Standardization does not result in a single source purchase. \$100,000 or greater Any Council or The Standards and Approved Products Committee As approved by Council or The Standards and Approved Products Committee.
 Standard results in a single source purchase. \$10,000 or greater Any Council or The Standards and Approved Products Committee As approved by Council or The Standards and Approved Products Committee.

-\Approvals made by The Standards and Approved Products Committee shall only be within the committee's mandate as approved by Council.
+^{}Approvals made by The Standards and Approved Products Committee shall only be within the committee's mandate as approved by Council.

-POLICY # 15 - Procurement Cards
+POLICY # 15 - Participation of Elected City Officials in the Procurement Process